kubeshop/botkube-docs/versioned_docs/version-1.13/features/commands.md

 ### Specify cluster name

 :::warning
-Multi-cluster approach is supported only for Cloud Slack, Microsoft Teams, Mattermost and Discord integrations.
+Multi-cluster approach is supported only for Mattermost and Discord integrations.
 Socket Slack require separate Slack app for each Botkube installation.
 :::

 If you have installed Botkube backend on multiple clusters, you can pass `--cluster-name` flag to execute kubectl command on specific cluster.